stelligent/stelligent_demo/README.md

 ==> ./deploy.nando.automation.demo.sh

-This demo launches three instances in a VirtualPrivateCloud.
-One command and control box with puppet and jenkins, and a webserver AutoScalingGroup tied to an ElasticLoadBalancer, resolved by a Route53 cname alias.
+This demo launches in an AmazonWebServices VirtualPrivateCloud with one command.
+One pipeline control box with puppet and jenkins is launched, as well as a webserver AutoScalingGroup tied to an ElasticLoadBalancer, resolved by a Route53 cname alias.
 SimpleStorageService is used to store static templates, manifests, and encrypted keys.

 The web service serves up "Juxtapo-random": two random instagram images juxtaposed for postmodern study.
 Jenkins deploys http://nando-automation-demo.elasticoperations.com, based on SourceControlManagement of this github repo, updating the images and their layout on the page.